ws2260/scRNA.seq.course/docs/index.md

 ```

 It will download the course docker image (may take some time) and start a new R session in a docker container with all packages installed and all data files available.

+Note: It is currently not possible to plot figures interactively from the Docker, however figures can still be written to file for inspection.

 ## License
 <b>GPL-3</b>